RR2001/spacex_bloc/README.md

 ## Installing

 - Install Google Flutter 2.2.3+
-- Clone or download this repository
+- Clone or download the master branch of this repository
 - Run "flutter pub get" to install packages
 - Run the project on emulator or real device